wp-plugins/birchschedule/readme.txt

 [bp-scheduler-bookingform]

 == Changelog ==
+= 1.5.1 =
+* Enhancement: Admin can select existing clients when adding appointments.
+* Enhancement: Add payment histroy tracking
+* Enhancement: Redesign the booking form to improve usability.
+* Enhancement: Admin can change the duration of the appointment.
+* Enhancement: Hide location when there is only one.

 = 1.4.3.3 =
 * Update select2 lib to make the booking form compatible to some themes.